Hong Kong Airlines: 2018–present: Economic hardship and scaling back

-In June 2021, Hong Kong Airlines announced that it would ground its entire fleet of A320s, leaving only eight A330s flying in the interim and prioritising cargo, as part of its pandemic-survival plan.
+In June 2021, Hong Kong Airlines announced that it would ground its entire fleet of Airbus A320s, leaving only eight A330s flying in the interim and prioritising cargo, as part of its pandemic-survival plan.
 The plan also called for hundreds more jobs to be cut.

 Hong Kong Airlines has resumed their flights to Hakodate, Denpasar, Maldives, Saipan and Taichung, Taiwan due to the boost of travelling markets.

-On 22 August 2024, HKA Chairman Jeff Sun announced that Hong Kong Airlines will reboot the flights to Gold Coast (OOL) in January 2025.
-At the mean time, Sun claimed they will import three used Boeing 787s from its parent company Hainan Airlines to the long-haul flights from Hong Kong to Canada and US re-introducing back in 2025; since the fleet of Airbus A350 had been sold in 2023.
+On 22 August 2024, HKA Chairman Jeff Sun announced that Hong Kong Airlines would recommence the flights to Gold Coast in January 2025.
+At the mean time, Sun claimed they will import three used Boeing 787s from its parent company Hainan Airlines to the long-haul flights from Hong Kong to Canada and the United States re-introducing back in 2025; since the fleet of Airbus A350 had been sold in 2023.

-On 21 November 2024, Chairman of Hong Kong Airlines, Yan Bo was reported to have told Hong Kong-based media that the airline is in plans of acquiring Comac's C919 aircraft following 12 months of sustained fleet growth (from 21 to 30 aircraft over 2024) and the resumption of long-haul flights especially to North America.
+On 21 November 2024, Chairman of Hong Kong Airlines, Yan Bo was reported to have told Hong Kong-based media that the airline is in plans of acquiring Comac C919 aircraft following 12 months of sustained fleet growth (from 21 to 30 aircraft over 2024) and the resumption of long-haul flights especially to North America.
 The airline was expected to have 5 million passengers in year 2024.
 On 28 November 2024, it was reported that Hong Kong Airline will resume its long haul services with the resumption of routes to Gold Coast, Australia and Vancouver, Canada beginning 17 January 2025.

+In the future, Hong Kong Airlines will no longer use standard livery with the logo and details related to HNA Aviation.
+Instead, It's will be launched a brand new livery to represent the "blooming Bauhinia flower" without the HNA Aviation logo.

+In 2025, Hong Kong Airlines continued expanding its network following the resumption of long-haul operations.
+In June, the airline announced plans to launch a new service to Urumqi in Xinjiang in August and a service to Melbourne later in the year.
+The expansion followed the resumption of services to the Gold Coast and Vancouver earlier in 2025 and formed part of the airline's wider network expansion.
+In July, Hong Kong Airlines confirmed that the Melbourne service would begin in December 2025, operating three times weekly with Airbus A330 aircraft.